We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 • C) Great Himalaya Trail

-2. What is the commonly used term for the unevenness of a hiking trail?
+2. What does the grade of a hiking trail describe?

 3. What is the term for a long-distance hiking trail that ends at the same place it begins?